thevuong/next15-filterlist/STEPS.md

 ### Add a loading spinner to Search.tsx

+- Unconfortable experience in the search.
-- Progressive enhancement of the base case search with onChange, add router, params, and searchParams.
+- Progressive enhancement of the base case search with onChange, we want to push to the router.
+Add router, params, and searchParams.
 - Add "use client", newSearchParams, pushRouter.
-We are keeping the state in the URL as a single source of truth, because the state of the app is reloadable, shareable, and bookmarkable.
+We are keeping the state in the URL as a single source of truth, because the state of the app will be reloadable, shareable, and bookmarkable.
 - Using the existing search params because I will be adding more in the next step.
 - Add defaultvalue and reset with a key
 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.